StrongerG/JS/React/Airbnb-React.md

 ```

 ### Tags
-- Always self-close tags that have no children.Always self-close tags that have no children.
+- Always self-close tags that have no children.
 - If your component has multi-line properties, close its tag on a new line.

 ### Methods